What is Cyanuric Acid in Pool Water

 When chlorine is exposed to sunlight, it can degrade rapidly, reducing its effectiveness in sanitizing the pool water.
 Cyanuric acid forms a bond with the chlorine molecules, creating a more stable compound that is less susceptible to UV degradation.
 This allows the chlorine to remain active in the pool water for a longer period, reducing the frequency of chlorine addition and helping to maintain a consistent sanitizer level.

-However, it’s important to monitor the cyanuric acid levels in the pool, as excessive levels can reduce the effectiveness of chlorine and lead to issues such as algae growth or cloudy water.
+However, it’s important to monitor the cyanuric acid levels in the pool, as excessive levels can reduce the effectiveness of chlorine in a pool and lead to issues such as algae growth or cloudy water.
 The ideal cyanuric acid concentration in a pool typically ranges from 30 to 50 parts per million (ppm), although specific recommendations may vary depending on factors such as the type of pool, climate, and usage patterns.
 Regular testing and maintenance are essential to ensure proper water balance and optimal pool sanitation.

 Understanding Cyanuric Acid in Pools for Water Balance